-R&D Tax Credits were created to incentivise Irish companies towards investing in innovation across a wide range of sectors, from software and pharmaceuticals to manufacturing and construction.
+R&D Tax Credits were launched by Revenue back in 2004.
+It’s primarily a way of incentivising Irish companies to invest in innovation across a wide range of sectors, from software and pharmaceuticals to manufacturing and construction.

-To qualify for R&D tax credits in Ireland, your company must:
+However - broadly speaking - to quality for R&D Tax Credits in Ireland, your company must:

 Each element of research and development projects that are included in the claim must meet a number of conditions.
 It must:

-However, companies claiming the R&D tax credit are not required to hold the intellectual property rights resulting from the R&D work.
+However, companies claiming R&D Tax Credits are not required to hold the intellectual property rights resulting from the R&D work.
 There is also no requirement for the R&D work to be successful.

-The government's official guidelines can be found here which break down each of the above definitions to avoid misinterpretation.
+You can read up on Revenue’s R&D Tax Credit guidelines which break down each of the above definitions to avoid misinterpretation.

-To ensure your claim is maximised, successful and you keep more of your claim, why not contact Myriad Associates to discuss your R&D project in more detail?
+To ensure your claim is maximised, successful (and you keep more of it), why not contact Myriad Associates to discuss your R&D project in more detail?

 Call us on +353 1 566 2001.
 Alternatively drop us a message and we’ll call you back.